TheCommsChannel/instructions/digipeater-vid-1.md

 Click on the **Choose OS** button and scroll down to where you see **Use custom** and click on that.
 Navigate to the Rasbian Image file you downloaded earlier and double click on it.

-Now, click on **Choose Storage** and select the device the showed up after putting the SD card into the computer
+Now, click on **Choose Storage** and select the device the showed up after putting the SD card into the computer.

+This will be a "headless" (no screen) setup, so we will net to configure a few things before flashing.
+Click on the Gear button to open the Advanced Options menu and select/input the following: